 San Carlos is a very popular place for scuba diving, and many scuba classes are held there every year.
 It's no wonder - the kelp beds just off the shore are full of sea life.
 So are the old cannery remains hidden underwater.
 You'll almost always find a few sea otters bobbing around at the surface, too

 What is There to Do at San Carlos Beach?

 Most people who go San Carlos Beach go for scuba diving.
 Many of them are certified divers who go in on their own, but you'll also see a lot of diving classes going on.
-The Monterey Bay Dive Company is nearby on Cannery Row.
-They offer guided dives, equipment rentals and scuba classes.
-It's a fun thing to watch, even if you'd never want to put on one of those black neoprene suits and do it yourself.
+Breakwater Scuba is nearby on Cannery Row.
+They offer guided dives, equipment rentals, and scuba classes.

-Because there are so many divers at the beach most of the time, it's hard to do much else there,... except watch.
+Because there are so many divers at the beach most of the time, it's hard to do much else except watch them.
 The picnic tables in the grassy area above the beach are a great place to do that.